aiplanethub/supervised-learning-classification/logistic-regression/527-Introduction to Logistic Regression.md

 ## Logistic Regression

 * Logistic Regression is one of the basic and popular algorithms for solving binary classification problems
-* For each input, logistic regression outputs a probability that this input belongs to one of the 2 classes
+* For each input, logistic regression outputs a probability that this input belongs to one of the two classes
   * Set a probability threshold boundary that determines which class the input belongs to
 * Binary classification problems (2 classes):
   * Emails (Spam / Not Spam)
   * Credit Card Transactions (Fraudulent / Not Fraudulent)
   * Loan Default (Yes / No)

-Now, you may ask, why don’t we use Linear Regression?
+Now, you may ask, why don't we use Linear Regression?
 Why do we need a new algorithm?

 Well, you will find all the answers in the video below.